 Following dance floor etiquette helps everyone to have fun.
 As Sundance Saloon gets more crowded, it becomes even more important to be courteous and respectful of those around you.
 Beginners and experienced dancers alike can all benefit from reviewing these guidelines.
-Basically, just remember to be courteous and respectful of others around you:

 Dance counterclockwise around the floor.
 Don’t back up, but if you have to for some reason, look behind you first.